 Some options for your child's future are only available with additional private funding.
 However, with the right planning, all children and adult children with special needs can qualify for appropriate life care.

-Discuss care options with your financial advisor as your first step in creating the best plan possible for your child.
+Discuss care options with your special needs attorney as your first step in creating the best plan possible for your child.